kitnil/awesome/README.md

 ## Java

+- [MusicDNA](https://github.com/harjot-oberai/MusicDNA) - A Music Player for android that renders beautiful DNA(Visualization) of the currently playing music.
 - [image-comparison](https://github.com/romankh3/image-comparison) - Published on Maven Central and jCenter Java Library that compares 2 images with the same sizes and shows the differences visually by drawing rectangles.
 Some parts of the image can be excluded from the comparison.
 Can be used for automation qa tests.
 - [audio_recorder](https://github.com/ZaraclaJ/audio_recorder) -
 - [jerverless](https://github.com/jerverless/jerverless) - Turn anything into an on-prem serverless function